 If the rebate amount is more than the net tax owing, we will refund you the difference.
 Send the rebate application and the provincial schedule with your GST/HST return.
-If you file your GST/HST return electronically, you still have to send us a paper copy of your rebate application and provincial schedule, if applicable.

 Time limit

 The deadline for filing your rebate application is four years from the due date of your GST/HST return for the claim period in which you incurred the expense.